alexmanrique/blog/_posts/2018-11-26-oca-certified.md

 Questions related with String class or memory management are questions that all Java developers should know for their daily work.

 Imagine a journalist that doesn't excel the english language and has to write everyday an article for a newspaper.
-You would prefer someone that has a deep knowledge of the language that will use, to write code to develop software.
+You would prefer someone that has a deep knowledge of the language that will use, to write good articles.

 Promoting bad written code?
 ---------------------------------